JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

   }

-  // Every denial rests on data the server owns, so this one is not ours to render. return {
+  // Every denial rests on data the server owns, so this one is not ours to render.
-    proceed: true,
+  // reason() has no order, so sort rather than take whichever came first. const pending = denials
+    .map((a) => a.loading_message_id)
+    .filter(Boolean)
+    .sort();

-    pendingMessageId: denials[0].loading_message_id ?? "common.checking",
+  return { proceed: true, pendingMessageId: pending[0] ?? "common.checking" };
-  };
 }
 ```

-Note that both an `Allow` and a fully provisional `Deny` return `proceed: true`.
-From the browser's
+Both an `Allow` and a fully provisional `Deny` return `proceed: true`.
+From the browser's side they
-side they are the same situation: it has nothing worth saying, and the server decides.
-The only
+are the same situation: it has nothing worth saying, and the server decides.
+The only difference is
-difference is that one of them warns the interface to expect a wait.
+that one of them warns the interface to expect a wait.

-`localOutcome` is also what a render-time check calls.
-Disabling a button is the interface acting on
+A render-time check calls `authorizeOnly` and stops there.
+Disabling a button is the interface
-a denial before any click, so it may only act on a denial the browser is entitled to make: `proceed:
+acting on a denial before any click, so it may only act on a denial the browser is entitled to make:
-false` renders as disabled, and everything else renders as enabled and resolves when clicked.
+`proceed: false` renders as disabled, everything else renders as enabled and resolves when clicked.
+Going through the same function keeps the render check and the call on one binding, which is the
+drift the action registry exists to prevent.

 ### Bind the Action to the Call It Guards